 You must perform full database backup at least once after each failover or failback, so that SAP HANA starts to create automatic log backups.

 After the failover, if you want to restore backups created before the failover, you must configure the plug-in to be able to access the backup files from the original source system:

 - Go to /opt/veeam/VeeamPluginforSAPHANA and run the Veeam Plug-in configuration tool with the following parameter.

-VM2ADM:/opt/veeam/VeeamPluginforSAPHANA> SapBackintConfigTool --set-restore-server
+VM2ADM:/opt/veeam/VeeamPluginforSAPHANA> SapBackintConfigTool --set-backup-for-restore

 - Later, if you want to restore from the new backup chain created from the system replication server, you must run the command again and select the system replication server as a source for restore.

 By default, Veeam Plug-in uses a hostname to create the Veeam Backup & Replication job object and a folder where the backups will be stored.
 If server names match, you can set the following entry in the Veeam configuration XML file (/opt/veeam/VeeamPluginforSAPHANA/veeam_config.xml) to be able to distinguish servers:

 <PluginParameters customServerName="hostname.domain.tld" />